shanect7/video-game-tittle-screen-design/README.md

 </body>
 ```

-Now that we have our divisions set up, we will not be inputting some images inside these divisions that represent our buttons, all inside 'index.html'
+Now that we have our divisions set up, we will now be inputting some images inside these divisions that represent our buttons, all inside 'index.html'

 With the use of the `<img>` HTML tag, we will be using the images within the 'minecraft-assets' folder to set up our button images.